-On this page, you will be able to find out about all the exciting learning happening in Year 2.
-Below, you will find our half-termly planning, newsletter and a link to our Twitter page.
-First of all, we’d like to introduce you to the Year 2 team.
+On this page you will be able to find out about all the exciting learning happening in Year 2.
+Below you will find our year’s planning, half termly newsletter and link to our Twitter page.

-Elizabeth Warren said that ‘a good education is the foundation for a better future’.
-This year, Year 2 will provide the children with many excellent learning opportunities that will spark knowledge and interests in new and existing areas for the children.
-Each day we will provide various opportunities for children to explore new ideas and concepts, in a manner that is both engaging, challenging and one that allows children to develop important life skills such as independence, resilience and co-operation.
+Using an enquiry based approached, Year 2 will continuously provide the children with many excellent learning opportunities that will spark their knowledge and interests in new and existing areas.
+Each day, we will provide various opportunities for children to explore new ideas and concepts, in a manner that is both engaging, challenging as well as developing important life skills such as independence, self-confidence, resilience and co-operation.

 All Year 2 children working within National Curriculum requirements are legally obliged to participate in end of Key Stage 1 Statutory Assessment Tests (SATs), which identify the attainment of children in Reading, Writing and Mathematics for national comparison.
 These tests will take place in May.
 During the coming months, further information and guidance regarding SATs will be issued to you.
 SATs are not something which either you or your child should be worried about.
 Instead, they should be viewed as an opportunity to showcase everything the children have learned throughout their time in Key Stage 2.
 At Alexander McLeod we ensure the children take these tests in an informal way in their own classrooms to encourage them to feel relaxed and not worry about sitting the tests.
 Although we can use the tests to assess the children’s learning, their end of Key Stage One assessment will be determined by their class teacher.